Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: b) The address is part of the instruction**

 **Explanation:**
-- Direct addressing: memory address is encoded in instruction
+- Direct addressing: memory address is in the instruction
-- Instruction contains the actual address
+- Instruction contains the actual memory address
 - Example: `LOAD R1, 1000` - address 1000 is in instruction
 - One memory access to get operand
-- Limited address range (size of address field)
+- Limited address range (can only address part of memory)

 ---